linklist2/PIAFusion_pytorch/README.md

 It is worth noting that the loss function in the version implemented by pytorch is consistent with the loss function in the paper, and may be slightly different from the tensorflow version.

+Many thanks to the author for his help during code debugging！

 ## Recommended Environment(win10 1080Ti)

  - torch 1.9.0